-The COPS Office supports the attorney general's priority goal of reducing violent crime, especially if it is gun related.
-Applicants who chose "Homicide" or "Gun Violence" as a problem area in their 2014 CHP application received additional consideration for CHP funding.
+The COPS Office supports the Attorney General's priority goal of reducing violent crime especially if it is gun-related.
+Applicants who chose "Homicide" or "Gun Violence" as a problem area in their 2015 CHP application received additional consideration for CHP funding.
 Moreover, grantees that chose either of these specific community policing problem areas will not be allowed to change the problem area postaward.
-In FY 2014, 46 funded agencies selected either "Homicide" or "Gun Violence" as their jurisdiction's problem area, committing to hire 400 officers to address these problems.
+In FY 2015, 25 funded agencies selected either "Homicide" or "Gun Violence" as their jurisdiction's problem area, committing to hire 245 officers to address these problems.

-New priority areas for 2014: Homeland security and trust problems
+Homeland security and building trust

-New for 2014, applicants who chose either "Homeland Security" or "Trust Problems" as the problem area in their 2014 CHP application also received additional consideration for funding.
-"Homeland Security" issues include protecting critical infrastructures, information/intelligence concerns, and other homeland security problems, while "Trust Problems" includes issues surrounding fairness and impartiality, transparency, respect, and other trust-related problems.
-As with the problem areas mentioned previously, grantees that chose either of these specific community policing problem areas will not be allowed to change the problem area post-award.
-In FY 2014, 15 funded agencies selected "Homeland Security" as their jurisdiction's problem area, committing to hire 56 officers to address these problems, and 26 agencies that selected "Trust Problems" received funding for 122 officers.
+Applicants who chose either "Homeland Security" or "Building Trust" as the problem/focus area in their 2015 CHP application also received additional consideration for funding.
+"Homeland Security" issues include protecting critical infrastructures, information/intelligence concerns, and other homeland security problems, while "Building Trust" includes issues surrounding fairness and impartiality, transparency, respect, and other trust-related topics.
+As with the problem areas mentioned previously, grantees that chose either of these specific community policing problem/focus areas will not be allowed to change the problem/focus area post-award.
+In FY 2015, nine funded agencies selected "Homeland Security" as their jurisdiction's problem area, committing to hire 18 officers to address these problems; 83 agencies that selected "Building Trust" received funding for 365 officers.

-Additional consideration-non-problem area factors
+Non-problem area factors

-Also new for 2014, additional consideration was given to applicants who had experienced an unanticipated catastrophic event as well as to those applicants with a neighborhood or other geographic area designated as a promise zone as part of the President's Promise Zone Initiative.
-Ultimately, these non-problem area factors contributed to the selection of two grantees for four officers.
+Additional consideration was given to applicants that had experienced an unanticipated catastrophic event, as well as to those applicants with a neighborhood or other geographic area designated as a Promise Zone as part of the President's Promise Zone Initiative.
+Ultimately, these non-problem area factors contributed to the selection of six grantees for 54 officers.